-In May 2019, the company announced it had received NIA funding to begin a Phase 2 study called PIONEER (Prospective therapy to Inhibit and Overcome Alzheimer’s Disease Neurodegeneration via Brain EnErgetics and Metabolism Restoration).
+In May 2019, the company announced it had received NIA funding to begin a Phase 2 study called PIONEER (Prospective Therapy to Inhibit and Overcome Alzheimer’s Disease Neurodegeneration via Brain EnErgetics and Metabolism Restoration).
 Starting in March 2021, the trial is expected to enroll 256 people with mild to moderate AD at 41 centers across the U.S. It will compare a six-month course of 15, 30, or 45 mg of T3D-959 to placebo.
 The primary outcomes are ADAS-Cog11, ADCS-Clinical Global Impression of Change, and safety.
-The Digit Symbol Coding Test of executive function, and plasma Aβ42/40.
+Secondary endpoints are the Digit Symbol Coding Test of executive function and plasma Aβ42/40.
 As of July 2022, the trial was 92 percent enrolled, according to an interim data presentation at the August 2022 AAIC.
 The drug appeared safe, with no serious adverse events reported, and none that caused treatment to be stopped.
 The trial is still blinded.
 Even so, the company claimed a possible treatment effect based on small improvements from baseline in both primary outcomes and on the secondary DCST, in the participants considered as one group including placebo recipients.
 The trial is slated for completion in mid-2023.

 - de la Monte SM, Tong M. Brain metabolic dysfunction at the core of Alzheimer's disease.
 Biochem Pharmacol.
 2014 Apr 15;88(4):548-59.
 Epub 2013 Dec 28 PubMed.